isomerpages/govtech-stp/_rgl-malaysia/01b-rgl-terms-and-conditions.md

 : c. report any unexpected deviation in his/her Controlled Itinerary to his/her Host in advance (keeping these to a minimum as much as possible);
 : d. not use any public transportation with the exception of private hire cars/taxis or cohorted company transport;
 : e. adhere to prevailing public health regulations for the general population, including the Ministry of Manpower (MOM) safe management measures (SMM) at workplaces, and additionally comply with the following measures:
   : i.
-Travellers shall have meals alone, with the exception of business-hosted meals in accordance with SMM; and : ii.
+Travellers shall have meals alone, with the exception of business-hosted meals and meals with the same travel delegation to Singapore; and
+  : ii.
 Travellers shall not hold meetings with more than 10 attendees (inclusive of the traveller).

 #### Post-Departure from Singapore